What Is Revolving Credit and How Does It Work?

 - Maintenance and annual fees apply.

 - Good credit required.
-If you wish to open a revolving credit account, your credit score needs to be 690 or higher or the lender might simply decline your application.
+Your credit score needs to be 690 or higher or the lender might simply decline your application.

 - Can impact your credit score negatively.
 If you fail to fulfill your obligations on time and repay your balance as agreed, your overall score will drop.